db0/godot-card-game-framework/README.md

 Do the following if you want to use/import the provided unit tests

 1. [install Gut](https://github.com/bitwes/Gut/wiki/Install) and do the relevant setup, if you don't have it already.
+  **Important:** Due to https://github.com/bitwes/Gut/issues/239 I had to modify the gut tests for assert_almost_eq and assert_almost_ne to work with Vector2.
+If you install the offical version, you will start seeing a lot of failures.
+  You can either use the GUT version included in this repository, or manually edit the tests to work (will require a lot of lines of extra code), or manually edit yout gut file tests.gd and adapt the asserts likewise.
 2. If you followed the standard Gut instructions, you should have already have created the tests folder, copy the test_*.gd from /tests/unit inside your own `res://tests/unit`.
 3. Edit TestVars.gd and modify the boardScene const to point to the root board (i.e. where the cards are played) of your game.
 4. You need to use the Board class on the root of your game or you need to copy the code inside BoardTemplate.tcsn into your own board (at there's necessary Unit Testing code in there)